Emeritus Professor Ian O'Connor AC (Chair)

 Professor Krause was the Chair of the Implementation Working Group for admissions transparency and Chair of the Universities Australia Deputy Vice Chancellor (Academic) group.
 Professor Krause is nationally and internationally recognised for her research on the contemporary undergraduate student experience and implications for quality and standards in institutional settings.

-Her research expertise spans broadly across higher education policy areas, with a particular focus on the changing student experience, the evolving nature of academic work and implications for quality and standards in higher education.
+Her research expertise spans broadly across higher education policy areas, with a focus on the changing student experience, the evolving nature of academic work and implications for quality and standards in higher education.

 She has a commitment to evidence-based enhancement of institutional performance and quality improvement in higher education.